-Sugar Grower Restructuring Grants Period of implementation: 2004-2008.
-Introduced in March 2004 under the Australian Government's Sugar Industry Reform Program 2004, grants at the individual farm level for growers who choose to remain in the industry were provided by the Australian Government in 2005-2006 up to AUD40 million (including Centrelink administration) (program ceased 2006 with last payments made in 2008).
+Introduced in March 2004 under the Australian Government's Sugar Industry Reform Program 2004, grants at the individual farm level for growers who choose to remain in the industry were provided by the Australian Government in 2005-2006 up to AUD40 million (including Centrelink administration).
 The grants are available for sugar farm enterprises to undertake significant operational restructuring within the industry.
 They were paid in two instalments over two years.
 Grants are paid at a rate of AUD75 per hectare under cane (capped at AUD15 000, or AUD7,500 an instalment).
 Before accessing restructuring grants, growers are required to undertake Business Planning to develop an activity plan and identify appropriate strategies to maximize the anticipated benefits from the grant.